snigdhesh/e-commerce/README.md

 - Then create `app.js` and `server.js`
 - Then create config-dev.env file under `backend>configs`
 - Then creating `ProductComponent`, `ProductRouter` and reffering `productRouter` in `app.js`

+# How to run this app?
+- Run this app with `npm run dev` command